gardener/gardener/docs/proposals/28-autonomous-shoot-clusters.md

   Therefore, the observability stack could also directly scrape metrics from the data plane components instead of going through the `kube-apiserver`.

 There may be other components, which are affected by the changed network layout and need to be adapted.

+### Air-Gapped Gardener Landscapes

+While it is already possible today to run a Gardener landscape in an air-gapped environment, the autonomous shoot cluster feature will make it easier to set up such a landscape.
+This is due to the fact that it removes the dependency on an external Kubernetes cluster to run the Garden and act as the initial seed cluster.
+Therefore, it may be worthwhile to take a closer look at the requirements for air-gapped Gardener landscapes and document them properly.

+Topics to consider (without any claim of completeness) are:
+- OCI container registry for providing container images/binaries
+- Configuration of image vector overrides to consume only local images/binaries
+- Local DNS configuration for managing Gardener landscape domains
+- TLS certificate handling, e.g. for connections between components, but also for authentication

+The goal would be to provide a comprehensive guide on how to set up an air-gapped Gardener landscape, which can be applied on various infrastructures.
+It may also be useful for scenarios that are not fully air-gapped, but only desire selected parts of the sovereignty this provides.

+### Scaling the Control Plane of Autonomous Shoot Clusters

+The control plane components of ordinary Gardener shoot clusters are scaled horizontally and vertically in various way.
+Autoscaling is not covered in this GEP, but it is important in the long run to ensure efficient resource usage.

+As far as this GEP is concerned, the control plane of autonomous shoot clusters is scaled horizontally by adding more control plane nodes (see [`gardenadm join`](#gardenadm-join)).

+This approach can be problematic in various ways.
+As this GEP proposes to always deploy the full set of default control plane components on each control plane node, there may be more instances running for `kube-scheduler` and `kube-controller-manager` than practically necessary.
+While this may be a good approach in scaling `kube-apiserver` horizontally, it may cause additional synchronisation overhead for `etcd` where having more `etcd` cluster members automatically also means more replication.
+Furthermore, from `etcd`'s perspective the amount of control plane nodes should ideally be odd and no more than seven (see [etcd faq](https://etcd.io/docs/v3.4/faq/)).
+This further limits the scalability of the control plane.

+Therefore, it may be a good idea to investigate how node roles can help improve efficiency in a scale-out autonomous shoot cluster scenario.
+Some control plane nodes could include the full set of default control plane components while others may use a reduced set of components.
+This could be achieved by having roles for either individual components or different set of components.

+An alternative solution would be to expand for example `kube-apiserver` beyond the control plane nodes, i.e. deploy additional instances on ordinary worker nodes.
+This could provide true scaling via deployments with ordinary horizontal/vertical pod autoscaling, but it would remove the strict separation between control and data plane nodes.

+Yet another option in the contrary direction would be to allow non-control plane workloads to be deployed to control plane nodes.
+This would allow to use the control plane nodes to their full capacity, but it would also blur the separation between control and data plane nodes.
+While it may improve the resource utilisation of control plane nodes, it may also introduce security risks.

+In any case, revisiting the scaling problem is required to ensure efficient resource usage with growing control plane usage in the context of autonomous shoot clusters.

 ## Alternatives